xactuary/UFOs/README.md

 # The Truth is Out There - Web App to view UFO Sitings
-## Summary
+## SUMMARY
-The goal of this project was the creation of a web app using Javascript that allows the user to look through a database of UFO sightings with various filters on the data.
+The goal of this project was the creation of a web app using Javascript and HTML that allows the user to look through a database of UFO sightings with various filters on the data.
-### Background
+### BACKGROUND
+In this project, a table was created to organize UFO data with the ability to filter the data by different identifier variables in the data.
+JS allows the app to be interactive and the user can select how they would like to see the data.
+JavaScript is combined with HTML and Bootstrap to present the web app with background images and colors that make the site appealing to the user.

-#### Data Provided
+#### DATA PROVIDED
 List of UFO sitings that includes the following variables
 1. City
 2. State
 3. Country
 4. Date of sighting
-5. Shape of object scene
+5. Shape of object seen

+## ANALYSIS

+The UFO web app has been deployed through GitHub and can be found at the following link:

 [Link](https://xactuary.github.io/UFOs/)